TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add note to documentation for the library manager that you can install LOCAL folders.
   * Finish [Configuring uibuilder](uib-configuration?id=ltuibrootgtltinstance-urlgt) and [Configuring uibuilder nodes](uib-node-configuration.md) pages.
   * Add some notes about Node-RED's projects feature.
 It doesn't seem to add a correct .gitignore which should contain `**/node_modules`.
 Also add notes about the fact that projects creates a disconnect between the flows and the userDir folder.
+  * Add new doc to explain the HTML document hierarchy.